vertica/VerticaPy/docs/source/user_guide_data_exploration_descriptive_statistics.rst

 An aggregation is a number or a category which summarizes the data.
 VerticaPy lets you compute all well-known aggregation in a single line.

-The :py:func:`~verticapy.vDataFrame.agg` method is the best way to compute multiple aggregations on multiple columns at the same time.
+The :py:func:`~verticapy.vDataFrame.aggregate` method is the best way to compute multiple aggregations on multiple columns at the same time.

 .. ipython:: python